-They will set regular weekly payment amounts through the Child Maintenance Service (CMS) if you are not able to agree.
+They will set regular weekly payment amounts through the Child Maintenance Service (CMS), if you are not able to agree.

-The Child Maintenance Service is a statutory body that has far-reaching powers and can seize assets, or apply attachment of earnings orders through your employer and HM Revenue and Customs if child maintenance is not paid.
+The Child Maintenance Service is a statutory body that has far-reaching powers.
+They can seize assets, or apply attachment of earnings orders through your employer and HM Revenue and Customs, if child maintenance is not paid.

-How much Child Maintenance should I pay?
+How Much Child Maintenance Should I Pay?

 This depends on a range of factors, including the income of both parents, new family obligations and any assets or debts you have.

 If you go to court, the court will make a decision about the amount of maintenance to be paid based on your earnings and financial circumstances.